TwoTeeToRoomTwo/ICAI-IP_Camera_Alternative_Interface_Alternative_to_ICam365_and_YCC365./README.md

 4. The app is far from complete!
 You are welcome to use your brain and help with it!

-5. "recording_module.py" and "tracking_module.py" are not usable for now!
+5. "tracking_module.py" is not usable for now!

+6. Change the "FTP_USER" and "FTP_PASSWORD" in "class" of the "recordings_browser.py" with yours credential!

 I hope, the app, will be useful to someone.
 I'm not a programmer, I relied on the help of my local AI ​​model, and therefore gross errors are possible, so I apologize in advance!
 NJOY!!!